TehEpikNoobKing/VortBlox/README.md

 4. Configure using the Extension bar.
 5. Well done, you clicked a few times.
 Want a medal or something.

+### [NOTICE] Some items may not load due to CSP permissions.
+To fix this, follow Stylus' guide.

 ## Previews
 <img src="previews/homepage.png" alt="Home Page" title="Home Page">
 <img src="previews/download.png" alt="Download Page" title="Download Page">